saulshanabrook/search-in-clojure/README.md

 The `perf` profile in lein enables some optimizations and can be enabled with `lein with-profile +perf trampoline run ...`

+Also, if you are getting an error in the run, you can add the `-s` flag to enable schema validation, which should help you verify and diagnose the execution.
+It does have some (untested) performance penalty so it is disabled by default.

 ## Contributing
 The code is split into two main subdirectory, `graphs` and `wrappers`.
 Primarily, the difference is that the `graphs` provides a bunch of, well, graphs